jimward83/Anscombequartet/README.md

 Although the dataset is well known in the field of statistics, I could not find the raw data in csv format.
 I Therefore had a difficulty downloading the data to my machine in order to perform basic analysis and plotting.

 ## Uploading to GitHub
 Once the Jupyter notebook had been created and run, I had a problem uploading this to GitHub.
+The issue appears to be the git commit command.
+Further investigation is ongoing.